Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 ### Create an Authenticated Device

-Next you must create and connect a device.
-You can do this in one of two ways: via Azure IoT Hub or via Azure IoT Hub Device Provisioning Service (DPS).
-You also must choose how to authenticate the device, either via X.509 Self-Signed Certificate Authentication or Symmetric Key (SAS).
+Next you must create and connect an authenticated device.
+You can authenticate in one of two ways: via X.509 Self-Signed Certificate Authentication or Symmetric Key (SAS).
+You also must choose how you want to connect the device, either via Azure IoT Hub or via Azure IoT Hub Device Provisioning Service (DPS).

 #### Create a Device Using X.509 Self-Signed Certificate Authentication